semrush/intergalactic/website/docs/components/wizard/wizard.md

 ![](static/error-all.png)

-### Sizes of controls in the form
+### Sizes of form controls

 In the form, use the same sizes for inputs and controls.

 ![](static/form-yes-no.png)

-### Saving the entered value
+### Saving entered value

-If data entered into the form by the user was not sent and the window is closed, save the entered data so that the user doesn't lose it.
+If data entered into the form by the user wasn't sent and the window is closed, save the entered data so that the user doesn't lose it.